huiyuxie/huiyuxie/README.md

 I'm now staying in Hawai'i and exploring the world on my own.
 I love math, surfing, and coding.

-Super lucky to meet you in open source!
+Good to see you in open source!

 ![hawaii](./Hawaii.jpg)